Cryorithm/cryorithm-docs/milestones/v1/architecture/README.md

 ## Overview

-Version 1 of Cryorithm(TM), affectionately nicknamed "The Wheel", represents the foundational step toward leveraging high technology for personal finance management.
+Version 1 of Cryorithm™, affectionately nicknamed "The Wheel", represents the foundational step toward leveraging high technology for personal finance management.
 Inspired by the pivotal advancements in
 [Civilization IV](https://civilization.fandom.com/wiki/List_of_technologies_in_Civ4),